stefanos1316/sendMail/README.md

 ```

 To exit from the virtual environment just execute the `deactive` command.
-To install all the necesary python packages execute the `pip3 install -e ".[deploy]"`
 After installing all the python packages you can start executing
 the deep learning algorithms.